BLACK JOY:

 May 6, 2023 - August 26, 2023

-Highlighting the importance of healing in black and brown communities, Yuzly's paintings, sculpture, photography and mixed media installation offer intimate glimpses into the artist's personal healing journey overcoming life challenges that come in tangency to social injustices that happen to everyday families of color, while also sharing beautiful uplifting stories of black and brown men and women celebrating joyful and exciting moments.
+Highlighting the importance of healing in Black and brown communities, Yuzly's paintings, drawings and photography offer intimate glimpses into the artist's personal healing journey.
+While underscoring social injustices that happen to everyday families of color through her own story, each piece serves as a bold yet gentle reminder for the viewer to cherish and nourish themselves.
+Yuzly's images throughout this body of work tell beautiful, uplifting stories of Black and brown men and women celebrating joyful and exciting moments.

 Artist Statement: